Enabling a trusted and responsible digital world for everyone

 Our beliefs are clear.
 They guide our behaviours, business decisions, service development, and the actions of our people, and we hope they can act as agents of change across the industry.

 You can watch our manifesto film here

-This is the third in a series of posts that delve a little deeper on the principles that underpin Utiq’s purpose.
+This is the penultimate in a series of posts that delve a little deeper on the principles that underpin Utiq’s purpose.

 Principle #7: With data-driven advertising, less is more.

 As a digital industry, we have tended to put profit ahead of purpose, and in doing so, commercial interests ahead of consumers.
 Users’ digital footprints and the pools of data created have been exploited by targeted marketing, characterised by hyper-profiling, fingerprinting, and aggregation marketplace models.

 Armed with sophisticated algorithms and extensive databases, our industry has created capabilities to construct eerily accurate profiles of users from these datasets.
 Driven by this exhaustive knowledge of personal habits and preferences, a culture and practice of micro-targeting has been fuelled, that often crosses the boundaries of privacy and intrusiveness.

 It is time to champion a paradigm shift – a “less is more” approach to the use of personal data in digital advertising.
 This is an understanding that more data does not equate to better user experiences.
 That minimalised and decentralised data use reflects a philosophy where simplicity enables user choice and privacy – the key to a people-first digital advertising future.

 But what do we mean by data minimalization and decentralisation principles?